Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Experiments and Evaluation

-\paragraph{RankSVM--Max} We see a huge jump in performance when we use max-pooling instead of BM25-retrieved \vclaim claims.
-The MAP increases from 0.404 to 0.491 using the RankSVM on the Top-10 scores from all the 19 metrics.
+Using max-pooling instead of BM25-retrieved \vclaim claims yields huge improvements in MAP: from 0.404 to 0.491 using RankSVM on the top-10 scores from the 19 metrics.

-A high improvement can be observed when we consider MAP$_0^3$, MAP$_{0.5}^3$ and MAP$_{H}^3$ from RankSVM for \vclaim claims retrieval.
-Note that, since there is a max over each metric independently, we no longer have a unified \vclaim suggestion, which is required to compute MAP$_0$, MAP$_{0.5}$, and MAP$_H$.
-Therefore, for computing these evaluation measures, we use the best \vclaim claim retriever from Table~\ref{table:inner-map-experiments}, i.e.,~BM25 on \vclaimtext.
+A sizable improvement can be observed when we consider MAP$_0^3$, MAP$_{0.5}^3$ and MAP$_{H}^3$ from RankSVM for \vclaim claims retrieval.
+Note that, since there is a max over each measure independently, we no longer have a unified \vclaim suggestion, which is required to compute MAP$_0$, MAP$_{0.5}$, and MAP$_H$.
+Thus, to compute them, we use the best \vclaim claim retriever from Table~\ref{table:inner-map-experiments}, i.e.,~BM25 on \vclaimtext.